openharmony/docs/en/application-dev/reference/apis/js-apis-resource-manager.md

 getMediaContentSync(resId: number, density?: number): Uint8Array

-Obtains the content of the media file (with the default or specified screen density) corresponding to the specified resource ID.
+Obtains the media file content (with the default or specified screen density) corresponding to the specified resource ID.
 This API returns the result synchronously.

 **System capability**: SystemCapability.Global.ResourceManager